Amazon.com (AMZN) Q2 2017 Results - Earnings Call Transcript

 Douglas T. Anmuth - JPMorgan Securities LLC

 Thanks for taking the question.
 I just wanted to follow up on AWS, and just on the back of the price cut, obviously 1Q being the first full quarter, but it looks like 2Q, as Mark said, things did stabilize some.
-Can you just talk about whether you're seeing more of a volume pickup response here and company is kind of more actively moving volume into the cloud at these lower prices?
+Can you just talk about whether you're seeing more of a volume pickup response here and companies kind of more actively moving volume into the cloud at these lower prices?
 And then just secondly, on Prime, the value of a Prime subscription for the consumer seems to continue to increase as you add more features in there.
 Can you just talk about your view around the flexibility of the price of annual Prime subscription?
 Thanks.

 Brian T. Olsavsky - Amazon.com, Inc.